Understanding Your Home Insurance Policy

 Additional Living Expenses

-Additional Living Expenses (“ALEs”) are a distinct area of coverage included in your home insurance policy.
-This coverage area is meant to reimburse you for the increased everyday living costs associated with being unable to live in your damaged home.
-Also known as Loss of Use coverage, it reimburses you for living expenses above and beyond your usual budget, including accommodation, food, travel, and storage.
+Also called Loss of Use, additional living expenses are a distinct area of coverage included in your home insurance policy.
+This coverage area is meant to reimburse you for the increased everyday living costs associated with displacement.
+ALE coverage reimburses you for living expenses above and beyond your usual budget, including accommodation, food, travel, and storage.

 Private and Detached Structures